zpz/zpz.github.io/_posts/2017-12-03-scoping-and-visibility-of-environ-vars.md

 Based on these observations, simple configurations can be managed this way:

 1. Define variables in a shell script, and store this config script outside of source control.
-   There is no need to `export` the variables.
+   Make sure the variables that need to be accessed in the main program must be `export`ed.
 2. In a launch script (which should be source controlled), `source` the config script, and then launch the main program.
 3. In the main program, query environment variables for configurations.